How We Build Homes

 Should I Finish My Basement?

-We usually recommend waiting at least a year after construction.
-Allowing time to settle can reveal any water infiltration issues.
-If you finish it during initial construction, additional water-prevention measures beyond typical methods are recommended.
+We recommend waiting at least a year after construction to reveal water issues.
+If finishing during initial construction, additional water-prevention measures are needed.

 Does The Floor Plan & Design Effect Building Cost?

 Yes.
-Much of the cost impact comes during the pre-drywall phase – foundation work, framing, and utility routing.
-But design choices affect costs all the way through, including ceiling heights, window trimming, finish details, plumbing runs, and HVAC space requirements.
+Cost hits hardest pre-drywall: foundation, framing, and utility routing.
+But design choices affect costs all the way through, including ceiling heights, trim, plumbing runs, and HVAC.

 What Material Choices Affect The Cost Of Our Build The Most?

-The largest cost swings come from exterior materials – siding, roofing, windows – followed by kitchen and bathroom design, labor, and flooring type.
-That said, every material choice plays a role from start to finish.
+Largest cost swings come from exterior materials: siding, roofing, windows, plus kitchen and bathroom design, labor, and flooring type.

 Am I In NIB's Service Area?

-If you're in or around the Greater Spokane Metro, you're likely within reach.
-We occasionally go outside the region for the right folks.
-If you're unsure, just give us a call or visit our Service Area page.
+If you're in or around the Spokane Metro, you're in our area, and we occasionally take on projects just outside the region.
+If unsure, visit our Service Area page.

 What Exterior Options Can I Customize If NIB Builds My Home?